cppshizoidS/C-Cpp/README.md

 Glut contains the GLUT library projects

-SFML contains a tetris game using SFML library
+SFML contains a tetris game and minesweaper using SFML library

 Figures contain a code of my program for drawing a figures in C++(Qt)